30th of December 2025

 For further questions, comments or voting for the topic of your choice (even if you’re not yet sure you can make it), contact me via the website, Signal or email.

-Option 1: Giving a Voice to Nature
+Giving a Voice to Nature

 With humanity setting itself apart from nature, it has become common practice to see nature as something to be domesticated, dominated or exploited.
 Still, humanity cannot escape being a part of nature, which leads to a constantly guarded and redefined distinction between humans and the rest of the world, which is silenced in human discourse.
 To discuss the limits and possibilities of seeing nature’s perspective, let us read attempts at giving nature a voice.